 And lest you think these kids were so well-behaved they didn't need discipline, my extended family still hasn't forgotten one of my son's hair-raising tantrums at age three, and I remember well my mortification when my daughter socked a playmate at age six.
 Raising my children has been wonderful, but not without challenges.
 There were certainly times that other parents would have punished them.

 But I found they learned faster when I didn't.
-When I helped them WANT to meet my high standards, and gave them the tools to do it.
-When I focused on moving myself back into a state of love, reconnecting with them, and helping them through their feelings.
+When I helped them WANT to meet my high standards, and coached them so they developed the skills to do it.
+When I focused on moving myself back into a state of compassion, reconnecting with them, and helping them through their feelings.
 When I resisted controlling them, and didn't step in to rescue them from the natural consequences of their actions, so they learned life lessons through their own experience.

-And there's another, essential, secret here.
-These kids are ABLE to make the right choice, because they’ve learned to manage their own emotions, so they can resist impulses that might take them off track.
+3. They're ABLE to make the right choice, because they’ve learned to manage their own emotions.
+They can resist impulses that might take them off track.